 96% - 97.9%

 Reporting COVID related absence

-- Alternatively please call our absence line on 01992 462889 option 1 stating your child’s name, form and the reason.
+Alternatively please call our absence line on 01992 449605 stating your child’s name, form and the reason.

 Reporting other absence

-- Alternatively you should telephone the school on 01992 462889 option 1 before 8.15am and leave a clear message stating your child’s name, form and the reason for absence.
+Alternatively you should telephone the school on 01992 449605 before 8.15am and leave a clear message stating your child’s name, form and the reason for absence.

 Students who are late to school should sign in at reception and record the reason for their lateness.
 Parents/carers should inform the school if your child is going to be late and the reason.

 Persistent lateness will be monitored and followed up with individual families.

 Many medical appointments are able to be made outside of school hours.
 If not, please aim for early morning or late afternoon appointments to keep time out of school to a minimum.
 You should advise us of any medical appointment via our jotform on the website.

 - Family bereavement